Companies Around the World are Ramping Up for GDPR — Is Yours?

 Why GDPR Preparation Isn’t Just a Day at the Park

-Preparing for GDPR compliance will take time, because the GDPR calls for accountability as well as compliance.
+Preparing for GDPR compliance will take time, because GDPR calls for accountability as well as compliance.

-In fact, one of the most challenging elements of meeting the GDPR’s requirements is one of record keeping.
-Companies will not only have to be careful to store only appropriate personal information, but they will also have to document their compliance with the regulation.
+In fact, one of the most challenging elements of meeting GDPR’s requirements is one of record keeping.
+Companies will not only have to appropriately classify and protect personal information, but they will also have to document their compliance with the regulation.
 They’ll need careful record keeping so they can meet the requirement to notify affected data subjects in the event of a breach.
-The GDPR also requires that you maintain and enforce internal data policies — time frames for data retention, for example — and these should be articulated for all stakeholders.
+GDPR also requires that you maintain and enforce internal data policies — time frames for data retention, for example — and these should be articulated for all stakeholders.